l0l67/blog_like_framework/README.md

-This is a dynamic, blog like framework based on [Tornado](https://www.tornadoweb.org/en/stable/) It automatically adds href links for every existing file in sites/html to the index.html (you can define the location by putting this: ```<!--here-->``` comment in the index.html where the links should be added)
+This is a dynamic, blog like framework based on [Tornado](https://www.tornadoweb.org/en/stable/) It automatically adds href links for every existing file in sites/html to the index.html (you can define the location by putting this: ```<!--here-->``` in the index.html where the links should be added)

 the .html files are located in sites/html/ and get updated everytime the index.html or any other .html are loaded so you dont need to restart the python script with every new file